One of the Joys of Maturity

 With many in our nation still un- or under-employed, I'd guess lots of folks may be growing "Victory Gardens" for summers to come.
 They may be a first garden or a return to gardening.
 With that in mind, I try to make my posts not just reflections on what we've done, but somewhat instructive tutorials about various gardening tasks.

 One thing I've tried to do on Senior Gardening is to provide larger images where possible of the views shown on this site.
 Even though many of the images on this page are really pretty big, each one links to an even larger view of the same image.
 I've often strained to see just what an author is showing from small images on other sites.
 I also began adding mouseover text for most images in 2013.

 You'll also notice that the default font size used on Senior Gardening is quite large.
 It you're a senior, you already know why.
 For younger and better sighted readers, while gardening is truly one of the joys of maturity, small print and mature adult eyes aren't a good match.

 You'll also find frequent references to sun protective clothing, as many seniors face challenges as I do with skin cancers.

 Let me add that Senior Gardening is supported entirely from affiliate advertising revenue.
 I often use embedded advertising links such as the Crockett titles above to add to or illustrate content on Senior Gardening.
 If I lack a picture of an item, say a Troy-Bilt Rear Tine Tiller, I can usually pull one in from Amazon or one of our other affiliate advertisers (list).

 An no, the "senior tiller" isn't a new Troy-Bilt.
-It's a twenty-two year old MTD we bought when we moved to this property.
-While I hope both it and I last another twenty-some years, I did give in to a leg injury three years ago and bought a pull type rototiller that mounts on our lawn mower for working large areas such as the East Garden.
+It's a twenty-three year old MTD we bought when we moved to this property.
+While I hope both it and I last another twenty-some years, I did give in to a leg injury several years ago and bought a pull type rototiller that mounts on our lawn mower for working large areas such as the East Garden.